How to Make a DIY Hummingbird Feeder

 - Red plastic folder

-Cut out Flower Shapes
+Cut Out Flower Shapes

 Cut out two or three flower shapes from your red plastic folder.
-The flowers should be at least two inches wide—large enough to fit around a straw.
+The flowers should be at least 2 inches wide—large enough to fit around a straw.
 The red color will attract hummingbirds and lead them to the feeder.
 Once the flowers are cut out, punch a hole in the center of each one.

 Drill a Hole in the Cap